VerbACxSS/sempl-it-inference/README.md

 # SEMPL-IT inference
-This is the LLM inference application of the SEMPL-IT, a web app designed to simplify Italian administrative document using three different fine-tuned LLMs.
+This is the LLM inference module of the SEMPL-IT, a web app designed to simplify Italian administrative document using three different fine-tuned LLMs.

 Check out the [frontend](https://github.com/VerbACxSS/semp-it-frontend) and the [backend](https://github.com/VerbACxSS/semp-it-backend) of the SEMPL-IT web app.

 ## Getting started
 ### Pre-requisites
-This LLM inference application is developed using vllm framework and Hugging Face models.
+This LLM inference module is developed using vllm framework and Hugging Face models.
 A modern NVIDIA GPU with 10GB+ of VRAM is required.
 The following software are required to run the application:
 * Python (tested with version 3.12.8)
 * Pip (tested with version 23.2.1)